LArSoft/larsoft.github.io/wiki/Editing_Code.md

 % cd include\
 % ln -sf ../ mypackage .

-Removing Packages from the Test Release(#Removing-Packages-from-the-Test-Release)
+Removing Packages from the Test Release
 ------------------------------------------------------------------------------------

 DO NOT under ANY circumstance do a rm -r package.
 SRT creates secret links that are not seen by the user that if left in place will mysteriously cause the test release to break.
 Instead, one must always do: